PostHog/posthog.com/contents/blog/ceo-diary-4.md

 featuredImageType: full
 ---

-""How come your website is so nice?"
+"How come your website is so nice?"

 I've been asked this three times today, so I thought I'd explain it from a founder's perspective.
 This is what I've learned so far.

 ## Figure out if design matters

 PostHog follows bottom-up adoption.
 This means our users find us online, install, hopefully add their team and then reach out to buy our paid version.
-We're very different to our competitors like this.
+We're very different from our competitors in this way.

 This means that design is key.
 Our website and product are our storefront - not a sales team.
 It needs to be one of our core competencies.

-Good design for product-led companies on your "marketing" website (for want of a better word) signifies a high quality product experience.
-Accept that you'll be judged, and make this an advantage not a failure mode.
+Good design for product-led companies on your "marketing" website (for lack of a better word) signifies a high quality product experience.
+Accept that you'll be judged, and use this to your advantage.

 ## Hiring the right people - what Stripe taught me